shiftyrose/shifty/README.md

 `Idea by みぃー`<br>

 #### Role Description
-Killing a player decreases meeting/voting time.<br>
+Killing a player decreases meeting/voting time.
 Option: When TimeThief is expelled or killed, time is restored back to normal.<br>

 ### Game Options
 |              Name              |                              Description                                     |    Type    |  Default   |